 10 YouTube Channels to Watch for Personal Development

 Positive inputs help you to develop an uplifting inner voice and to shift your mindset from static to growth.
-Some YouTubers have channels dedicated to helping you make this shift:
+Some YouTubers have channels dedicated to helping you make this shift (Click here if you are looking for youtube video to text transcription):

 - Ted and TEDx